sci-comp/UberGodotGameJamKit/README.md

 ## License

-All included or references content was originally licensed as MIT or cc0.
-Please see license.txt files in their respective folders for more information.
-A summary of imported and referenced content is also below,
+All content was originally in the public domain, or under the MIT license.
+Please see license.txt files in their respective folders for specific information.
+A partial summary of contents is also included here,

 ### Standard Assets

 - The lookup tables for color grading come from this project: https://github.com/thiagoamendola/godot-color-lut-shader
-- The saver was forked from: https://github.com/Ardot66/SaveAccess/tree/main
-- The scene manager used the following repository for guidance: https://github.com/glass-brick/Scene-Manager
+- While making the scene manager, I used the following repository for guidance: https://github.com/glass-brick/Scene-Manager

-### Demo content
+### Art

 - FlynnCat: https://flynncat.itch.io/mrd-terrain
 - Kenney: https://kenney.itch.io/